plone/plone.versioncheck/README.rst

 1) **Checks buildouts ``[versions]`` sections** while stepping through the cascaded ``extends``

-   - Commandline script collects the inherited version pins, remembers where a version pin comes from.
+   - command line script collects the inherited version pins, remembers where a version pin comes from.
    - It displays the result in order to enable a human to check pins and overrides are ok.
    - Output is colored, this helps to identify packages which have newer versions available.
    - Machine readable output as JSON on demand.